aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

-Gets the embeddedn image in the cell.
+Gets the embedded image in the cell.

 **Returns:**
 byte[]